idvorkin/idvorkin.github.io/_d/mania.md

 **Have an affair** - This is my highest risk, luckily at the time I was in terrible shape, and now I know there is nothing more sacred then my family.

+### What you should do if you sense I'm going hypomanic

+In the bipolar survival guide they say it's critical to make a plan for when you go off kilter while you're stable.
+So here's my plan:

+- 1 - get me into a psychiatrist ASAP.
+- 2 need to figure this out.
+- 3 - make me read this
+- 4 - check I'm still on meds

 ### My hypo mania in 2012

 Cause